Typhoon Surigae: Preparations

+Micronesia and Palau

+Starting on April 14, the National Weather Service office in Tiyan, Guam began issuing advisories across the Federated States of Micronesia and Palau, with tropical storm watches raised across Yap and Ngulu Atoll of Yap State; both watches were upgraded to warnings the same day as Surigae neared Ngulu Atoll.
+In addition, Kayangel and Koror in Palau received a tropical storm watch.
+The warning for Yap was then canceled on April 15.
+That same day, the watches for Kayangel and Koror were upgraded to warnings.
+After Surigae had become a typhoon the following day, a typhoon warning was issued for Kayangel.
+All advisories were canceled on April 17 as Surigae moved away from Palau.
+In Palau, 350 people were in shelters, including 18 public schools.

+Philippines

 As Surigae entered the Philippine Area of Responsibility, the PAGASA began issuing weather bulletins for the nearby storm.
 Initial forecasts by the agency suggested that the storm was less likely to make landfall over Luzon, and expected the storm to re-curve away from the Philippines.
-On April 16, the Department of Transportation in the Philippines suspended all air and land travel to and from Visayas and Mindanao, requested by the Office of Civil Defense, as Surigae approached.
+On April 16, the Department of Transportation of the Philippines suspended all air and land travel to and from Visayas and Mindanao.
+In the ensuing travel suspension, 2,507 individuals and 61 sea vessels were stranded in ports throughout the country.
 Wave heights as high as 4.5 m were forecast near the eastern coasts of Visayas and Mindanao.
-In order to avoid agricultural losses, Secretary William Dar of the Department of Agriculture encouraged farmers in the Bicol and Eastern Visayas regions to harvest their crops and for fishermen to "refrain from fishing as conditions may worsen".
-At 15:00 UTC (23:00 PHT), the PAGASA began issuing Tropical Cyclone Wind Signal #1 for areas in Eastern Visayas and the Caraga Region and in parts of Luzon six hours later.
+In order to avoid agricultural losses, Secretary William Dar of the Department of Agriculture encouraged farmers in the Bicol and Eastern Visayas regions to harvest their crops and for fishermen to refrain from fishing due to worsening oceanic conditions.
+At 15:00 UTC (23:00 PHT), the PAGASA began issuing Tropical Cyclone Wind Signal (TCWS) #1 for areas in Eastern Visayas and the Caraga Region, as well as for portions of Luzon six hours later.

-On April 17, Signal #2 was issued for Catanduanes and the entire island of Samar.
+On April 17, TCWS #2 was issued for Catanduanes and the entire island of Samar.
 Flood advisories were also issued by the PAGASA for three regions in Visayas and Mindanao.
 In preparation for the intense rains, the National Telecommunications Commission ordered telecommunications companies to prepare facilities in forecasted affected areas, including free calling and charging stations.
-In the ensuing travel suspension, 2,507 individuals and 61 sea vessels were stranded in ports throughout the country.
 As early as April 17, preemptive evacuation began in the Bicol Region and the Samar province, and by April 21, 169,072 people were evacuated in the Cagayan Valley, Bicol Region, Eastern Visayas, and Caraga.
 Flights in Daniel Z. Romualdez Airport and all Tacloban Airports were cancelled on April 18, and other domestic flights were also cancelled on the same day.
 In addition, 10 domestic flights elsewhere were also cancelled that day.
-Schools and work activities were suspended in the Bicol Region till April 20. ₱1.5 billion (US$31.05 million) worth of standby funds were prepared for disaster response.
+Schools and work activities were suspended in the Bicol Region till April 20.
+The Filipino government prepared ₱1.5 billion (US$31.05 million) worth of standby funds for disaster response.